ghhwer/LocalLlamaSearch/README.md

 Make sure to tune `docker-compose.hardware.yml` to your needs.
 After starting docker, please run /scripts/bootstrap_models.py to download the models.
-You may want to run /scripts/llm_embedding.py to test both the LLM and the embeddings endpoints
+You may want to run /scripts/llm_embedding.py to test both the LLM and the embeddings endpoints.